BytingBitz/pyscrapify/readme.md

 ***
 # Future:

-It is hoped this repository can serve as a robust framework that enables easier setup of reponsible scraping activities.
+It is hoped this repository can serve as a robust framework that enables easier setup of responsible scraping activities.
 We will continue to work on resolving bugs and improving the functionality of the core framework.
 Additionally, where appropriate, we will work to repair scrapers added to the official repository.

 ***
 # License:

+Copyright (c) @Jamal135

 MIT License